arcziwoda/skylock/backend/README.md

 Make sure to replace the `JWT_SECRET` with your own secure secret key and configure `DATABASE_URL` according to your database setup.

+Note that it is possible to run docker compose with optional .env file from Docker Compose 2.24.0 version

 ## How to run

 ### Option 1: Running with Docker Compose